guxuerui/learngit/readme.txt

-Git is a versiton control system.
+Git is a distuibuted version control stystem.
 Git is free software.